 - If you decide to sell some furniture or household items to a consignment business, then your item will probably sell quickly and for a good price.

-Some tips for selling clothing to a consignment shop:
+Tips for selling clothing to a consignment shop:

 - Give your local consignment shops a call before taking your clothing in.
 This gives you a chance to find out what types of clothing they will accept ahead of time.